evmos/ethermint/tests/integration_tests/README.md

 ## Run Local

-Fist time run (can take a while):
+First time run (can take a while):

 ```
 make run-integration-tests
 ```

-Once you've run them once, you can run.
+Once you've run them once and, you can run:

 ```
 nix-shell tests/integration_tests/shell.nix
 cd tests/integration_tests
 pytest -s -vv
 ```

+If you're changing anything on the ethermint rpc, rerun the first command.